Set object locks, drawing locks, and privileges in Tekla Model Sharing

 to visualize the locks.
 When you share the object representations, other members in the project can visually check the lock statuses.

 You can lock drawings to prevent accidental modifications and to reserve drawings for editing.
-If a drawing is locked and the lock is shared, other users cannot make any changes to the drawing.
+If a drawing is locked and the lock is shared, use a snapshot instead.

 Read in all the model changes.